lawrence-iviani/lisa/docs/install.md

 ## ROS

-This Apply only for LISA with a ROS extension.
-Ths
+This is a guide to install ROS Meolodic on a raspbbery and it is derived from a ROS guide.
 * [ROS on Raspberry](https://github.com/lawrence-iviani/lisa/blob/main/docs/lisa/ros_pi.md)